Kobe Bryant Mural Removed After Indianapolis Community Complained It Was Too Ugly

 — Leann Lawson (@Leann712) February 7, 2020

 Not everybody supported the decision to remove the artwork.
-Among the numerous people who voiced their pleasure with the piece online was well-known local rapper, Antonio Maxie.
+Among the numerous people who voiced their pleasure with the piece online was well-known local rapper Antonio Maxie.

-He felt people were unfairly critical of the mural and he respected the artist’s effort.
+He felt people were unfairly critical of the mural, and he respected the artist’s effort.

 The rapper was not the only one defending this Kobe rendition.